-nts who do not plan to complete one of the programs of PIU, but who wish to register for more courses for credit, are required to submit the following: Application form Copy of a valid ID (ex.
-Passport, Birth Certificate, or Driver's License) Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.)
-Transcript that documents achieved appropriate entrance level for desired course (high school diploma for enrolling into courses) AUDIT APPLICATION PROCEDURE Applica nts who only want to audit courses, are required to submit: Application form \$25 non-refundable application fee Copy of a valid ID (ex.
-Passport, Birth Certificate, or Driver's License) Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.)
-RE-ENTRY INTO A PIU PROGRAM - students who are returning to PIU after a voluntary absence of three or more consecutive all, Spring and Summer) must apply to be readmitted.
-They are required to submit: Application form Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.) \$25 non-refundable application fee or Vice restudents should be prepared to provide further information upon request of the Registrar President for Academics.
-Students who return after an absence of more than one year will meet the program and degree requirements of the current catalog.
+Applicants who do not plan to complete one of the programs of PIU, but who wish to register for one or more courses for credit, are required to submit the following:

+- □ Application form - □ Copy of a valid ID (ex.
+Passport, Birth Certificate, or Driver's License) - □ Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.) - □ Transcript that documents achieved appropriate entrance level for desired course (high school diploma for enrolling into courses)

+AUDIT APPLICATION PROCEDURE

+Applicants who only want to audit courses, are required to submit:

+- □ Application form - □ \$25 non-refundable application fee - Copy of a valid ID (ex.
+Passport, Birth Certificate, or Driver's License) - □ Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.)

+RE-ENTRY INTO A PIU PROGRAM

+Re-entry students who are returning to PIU after a voluntary absence of three or more consecutive terms (Fall, Spring and Summer) must apply to be readmitted.
+They are required to submit:

+- □ Application form

+- □ Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.)

+- □ \$25 non-refundable application fee

+Re-entry students should be prepared to provide further information upon request of the Registrar or Vice President for Academics.
+Students who return after an absence of more than one year will have to meet the program and degree requirements of the current catalog.